mendrik/feather/feather-docs/content/index.md

 type: index
 ---

-Feather is a small component framework written in [TypeScript](https://www.typescriptlang.org/).
+Feather is a small UI framework written in [TypeScript](https://www.typescriptlang.org/).
 You can use it to write embeddable widgets or single page applications.
 With less than 10kb in size it is suited for mobile apps and desktop alike.
 Regardless of its tiny footprint it has zero dependencies and provides routing, DOM events and REST integration out of the box.